SujitSingh11/Exam-IN/README.md

 6. Goto phpmyadmin and Export the Database from xampp\htdocs\Exam-IN\db\sql
 7. You are good to go..!!

-IMP: If you are using this in an Virtual server make sure the Email Verification process will only work on that same system so open your mail in the same browser while signing up.
+IMP: If you are using this in an Virtual server make sure that you are using your Mail on the same system, Email Verification process will only work on that same system so open your mail in the same browser while signing up.

 Please feel free to futher improve on it GOOD LUCK !!!